2024 Solar Incentives Guide for Minneapolis, MN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The phrase "solar incentives" covers a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
 Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
 Some incentives are handled federally, while others are handled by the state of Minnesota or your utility company, county or municipality.
-Some broad categories of solar incentives include:
+Categories of solar incentives include:

 • Tax Exemptions: Tax exemptions can come in two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+The first is sales tax exemption, which is applied when you purchase solar panels.
 The second is property tax exemption.
-This allows you to ignore the added value of your solar system when calculating property tax for your house.
+This allows you to exclude the added value of your solar system when paying property tax on your home.

-• Tax Credits: Tax credits are dollar-for-dollar reductions (not deductions) in the amount of tax that you owe the federal government.
+• Tax Credits: Unlike tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.

 • Rebates: Rebates, or cash back after a purchase, are typically applied before any solar tax credits are calculated.
 Rebates may be given by your local utility company, by your county or by your state.